-Scholarship Defined for use by the Faculty Status and Development Committee of Eureka College Adapted from a model by Ernest Boyer

-Type of Scholarship Purpose Measures of Performance Discovery Build new knowledge through. traditional research •Publishing in peer-reviewed forums •Producing and/or performing creative work within established field Integration Interpret the use of knowledge across disciplines.
+Scholarship Defined for use by the Faculty Status and Development Committee of Eureka College Adapted from a model by Ernest Boyer Type of Scholarship Purpose Measures of Performance Discovery Build new knowledge through. traditional research Publishing in peer-reviewed forums Producing and/or performing creative work within established field Integration Interpret the use of knowledge across disciplines.
 Preparing a comprehensive literature review Writing a textbook for use in multiple disciplines Collaborating with colleagues to design and deliver a core course Application Aid society and professions in addressing problems.
-Serving industry or government as an external consultant Assuming leadership roles in professional organizations Teaching Study teaching models and practices to achieve optimal learning.
-Advancing learning theory through classroom research Developing and testing instructional materials Mentoring upper-level students in undergraduate research Designing and implementing a program-level assessment system
+Serving industry or government as an external consultant Assuming leadership roles in professional organizations Teaching Study teaching models and •Advancing learning theory through classroom practices to achieve optimal learning. research •Developing and testing instructional materials •Mentoring upper-level students in undergraduate research •Designing and implementing a program-level assessment system assessment system